isochronous/Bundler/README.md

 Alternatively you can run bundler after every successful build.
 Add the line below to **Properties** > **Build events** > **Post-build event**:

     "$(ProjectDir)bundler\node.exe" "$(ProjectDir)bundler\bundler.js" "$(ProjectDir)Content" "$(ProjectDir)Scripts"

+### Run script with TFS checkout / checkin
+If you have TFS and your bundle output files are in source control, you'll need to have them checked out before trying to write to them.
+There is a batch file that will do this for any bundle.min.js or bundle.min.css file (but it won't check out the non-minified output, or the individual minified scripts included in the bundle).
+Add the line below to **Properties** > **Build events** > **Post-build event**:

+    "$(ProjectDir)bundler\bundle.bat" "$(ProjectDir)Content" "$(ProjectDir)Scripts"

 ![Add Bundler to VS.NET Post-Build event](http://servicestack.net/img/post-build-bundler.png)